-The YMCA records as revenue and expenses the estimated fair value of donated services in the period received when there is an objective basis for determining the value.
-No donated services have been recorded for the years ended December 31, 2020 or 2019, as they do not meet the criteria for recognition under GAAP.
+The YMCA records as revenue and expenses the estimated fair value of donated services in the period received.
+No donated services have been recorded for the years ended December 31, 2021 or 2020, as they do not meet the criteria for recognition under GAAP.
 However, volunteers have donated significant amounts of time and services in support of the YMCA's program operations.